carboneio/sclone/README.md

 ## Synchronisation Strategy

+### Unidirectional

+Sclone adds, updates, and deletes (if enabled) files from a `source` to a `destination` storage, based on files md5 hash.

+If the `delete` option is `false`, files on the destination storage are not deleted even if it does not exist on the source storage.
+In other words, the destination will accumulate all files.
+If the `delete` option is `true`, files on the destination storage that do not exist on the source are deleted.
+The destination will be an exact copy of the source storage.

+During unidirectional sync, no cache file is created.

 ### Bidirectional

+The file resolution is not based on the `source` but both storages.
 Sclone compares files' both md5 and modification times.
 If the md5 is different, only the newest file is kept.

 For the first synchronisation, even if the `deletion` option is enabled, it won't delete anything.
 It will make sure the source and target are synchronised.
 If a file does not exist on one storage, it will be pushed into the other storage, and vice-versa.
 Finally, a cache of the list of synchronised files is created (named `listFiles.cache.json` by default).